mik-tf/tfcloud-marketplace/docs/SETUP_GUIDE.md

 2. **MongoDB Connection Issues**
    - Verify your MongoDB Atlas connection string in the `.env` file
+   - Ensure the cluster URL in your connection string is a valid domain with TLD (e.g., `cluster0.abc123.mongodb.net`)
+   - If you see an error like `MongoAPIError: URI must include hostname, domain name, and tld`, check your connection string format
    - Check if collections and indexes are created correctly
    - Ensure your IP address is whitelisted in MongoDB Atlas Network Access
    - Verify the database user has the correct permissions